cozygene/glint/docs/source/ewas.rst

 **--kinship**

-The kinship matrix for modelling the inter-individual similarity in the data that is required for the LMM. glint allows two options:
+The kinship matrix for modelling the inter-individual similarity in the data that is required for the LMM.
+GLINT allows two options:

 - User-supplied kinship - users can suplly a text file with samples by samples kinship matrix (with no row or column headers).
 - *refactor* - the ReFACTor algorithm can be used for constructing the kinship matrix.
 If this option is used then ReFACTor is executed for selecting the top informative sites in the data.
 The kinship matrix is then constructed by calculatign the empirical covariance matrix of the samples based on the selected sites.